 In a summary statement of deficiencies dated 01/26/2016, a notation was made during an annual licensure and certification survey by a state investigator concerning the facility's failure to "implement preventative pressure ulcer measures.”
 The deficient practice by the nursing staff at Heartland of Paxton affected one resident at the facility “with a Stage II pressure ulcer between [their] right great toe and [the] second toe.”

 The failure was first noted after a review of the resident’s 10/09/2015 Care Plan that documents the resident is “at risk for alterations in skin integrity related to a history of pressure ulcers and toes crossing over each other.
 Interventions include applying foam between first and second toes bilaterally.”

 Upon observation on 01/20/2015, the investigator noted that upon removal of the resident’s socks, the resident had “no foam present between first and second toes of either foot.”
 The Registered Nurse indicated that the resident “is supposed to have foam there (between first and second toes), they don’t always check for it.”

 Paxton Illinois Nursing Home Abuse Lawyers

-If your loved one has suffered injury, harm or mistreatment while residing at Heartland of Paxton or any other nursing facility in Illinois, Rosenfeld Injury Lawyers can help.
+If your loved one has suffered injury, harm or mistreatment while residing at Heartland of Paxton or any other nursing facility in Illinois, Rosenfeld Injury Lawyers LLC can help.
 Our team of dedicated Paxton elder abuse lawyers has access to every necessary resource to build a case for compensation to ensure that your loved one recovers their financial damages.